ECO City Farms Intensive Weekend Certificate Course in Urban Agriculture

 Cost: Cost is $583, including meals and materials.

 Registration: Registration will be on line on the PGCC website at www.pgcc.edu.
 Select Workforce Development and Continuing Education Students.

 - Go to www.pgcc.edu.

-- On the right hand side, near the bottom, click on Owl Link.
+- On the top menu, click on Owl Link.
 Click the yellow bar that says “Workforce Development & Cont.
 Ed.
 Students.”

 - Click “Register Cont.
 Ed.
 Courses” on the left side.

 - In the box labeled “Course Code Number,” type AGR to see a list of all the agriculture courses, and select AGR-302).
 You must use the hyphen if you’re typing in a specific course code.
 Don’t use the keyword search, as it usually doesn’t return useful or complete results.